 Secure Shell or SSH is a network protocol that helps the users, mainly system administrators to securely access the remote computer over an unsecured network.
 SSH is the current de-facto method of remote server administration.
 Before SSH, telnet and rlogin were the primary tools for remote administration.
 SSH was a game-changer in the computing industry.
 It offered almost impenetrable security through efficient encryption and enabled server administrators to manage their servers remotely with absolute confidence.

 A user can SSH to the remote machine using either password authentication or Key-based authentication.
-Let’s see how the SSH authentication works.
+Let’s see how the SSH authentication works in linux.

 The SSH suite consists of two parts SSH server and SSH client.

 >> The SSH server runs SSHD daemon and listens on port 22 by default.
 The server accepts connection requests from machines that have an ssh client installed.

 >> SSH clients are part of all Unix or Linux distributions.
 But if you are a windows user, you may need to use ssh clients such as PuTTY for making ssh connections.

 The primary condition for anyone to access a remote server through ssh is a user account with shell access on the server.

 The command to access your ssh account is

 Now, the system will ask you to enter the password of the ssh user.
 If the password matches, it permits the login.
 Password authentication is simple and popular.
 But it creates some administrative headaches for the server administrators.
 An ideal password should be a long string of letters, numbers, and special characters.
 To ensure its security, one should change the passwords at regular intervals.
 Remembering such a cryptic password is practically impossible for our human brain.
 So the majority use easy-to-remember passwords or keep them in shareable documents.
 This lackadaisical attitude encourages attackers to access your login information and perform malicious activities on the server.
 Besides, the requirement to enter the password manually makes task automation quite challenging.